KUAR

-KLRE-FM (90.5 MHz "Classical 90.5") is also a public radio station in Little Rock, licensed to the University of Arkansas at Little Rock.
-KLRE is a full-time classical music station, airing syndicated classical programming from Classical 24 and NPR, along with some local hosts.
-KLRE's transmitter is on the campus of Metropolitan High School, off Scott Hamilton Drive.
+KLRE-FM (90.5 MHz, "Little Rock Public Radio") is also a public radio station in Little Rock, licensed to the University of Arkansas at Little Rock.
+KLRE-FM is a full-time classical music station, airing syndicated classical programming from Classical 24 and NPR, along with some local hosts.
+KLRE-FM's transmitter is on the campus of Metropolitan High School, off Scott Hamilton Drive.

 The two stations have studios and offices on Asher Avenue in Little Rock's University District.
 A full-time staff of nine people run the operation, including Interim General Manager/Program Director Nathan Vandiver, Operations Director William Wagner, News Director Michael Hibblen, and Development Director Vanessa McKuin.
 The stations also offers UALR students the chance to get broadcasting experience by working part-time.
-Like most public broadcasting operations, KUAR and KLRE rely on listener contributions for a large part of their operating budgets and several times each year hold on-air fund raisers.
+Like most public broadcasting operations, KUAR and KLRE-FM rely on listener contributions for a large part of their operating budgets and several times each year hold on-air fund raisers.